estanqueiroa/awscode/cloudformation/genai-maps/README.md

-# Amazon GenAI solutions using SageMaker and Bedrock
+# Amazon GenAI Demos using SageMaker and Bedrock

 This demo shows how to generate Python code to create interactive world maps using Amazon SageMaker, Bedrock, API Gateway and Lambda function.